pivotal/docs-tap/upgrading.md

 Before you upgrade Tanzu Application Platform:

-- Follow the instructions to [Install your Tanzu Application Platform profile](install.md#install-profile).
+- Follow the instructions to [Install your Tanzu Application Platform profile](install.md#install-profile)
 - Follow the instructions to [Install or update the Tanzu CLI and plug-ins](install-general.md#cli-and-plugin)
 - Read through [Tanzu Application Platform GUI Considerations](tap-gui/upgrades.md#considerations)
+- Verify all packages are reconciled by running `tanzu package installed list -A`

 ## Add new package repository